audrey-inglish/kruskals-algorithm/notes.md

 This type of algorithm finds solutions to problems in the smallest amount of time possible.

 ## Time Complexity Analysis
+### Breakdown by Algorithm Components
+- initializing data members, like the edge list, takes constant time: O(1)
+- sorting the edge list:
+    - I implemented a QuickSort algorithm, which has an average time complexity of O(n log n) and a worst-case time complexity of O(n^2) this worst-case complexity occurs when the selected pivot is the smallest or largest in the list
+- iterating through the sorted edge list and checking for cycles:
+    - the Union-Find algorithm has a time complexity of O(log n)
+        - in the best case, this algorithm may also be constant time, O(1)
+    - the algorithm iterates through the edge list, leading to a time complexity of O(E), where E is the number of edges

+### Overall Time Complexity
+Considering the above components, the overall average time complexity of Kruskal's algorithm is O(E log E), where E is the number of edges.
+However, given the worst-case complexity of QuickSort, the overall worst-case time complexity is O(E^2).

 ## UI
 The user fills out an adjacency matrix, specifying the edge weights between given vertices.